 The creamy, fluffy interior is just HEAVEN.

 The contrast between the broiled top and the whipped filling beneath makes my heart pitter-patter.

-You’ll just have to trust me when I say that these creamy twice baked sweet potatoes are WORTH IT.
+You’ll just have to trust me when I say that these creamy twice baked sweet potatoes are WORTH IT (so is my Twice Baked Potato Casserole).

 How to Make Twice Baked Sweet Potatoes

 These easy twice baked sweet potatoes are a combination of savory and sweet, giving them a wide appeal across sweet potato preferences.

 - They are sweet enough for those who love their sweet potatoes, well, sweet, but they won’t offend those who (like me) don’t want marshmallows anywhere near their sweet potatoes (save the super sweet for Sweet Potato Pie).

 - For a sweet potato side dish that’s more sweet-leaning (but not cloying) check out this Sweet Potato Souffle or Sweet Potato Casserole.